joeedh/path.ux/docs/docs_src/nstructjs.md

 # NStructJS

-NStructJS is a little library for saving/loading highly structured JS objects as binary data.
+NStructJS is a little library for saving/loading highly structured JS objects as binary data (for more info, see the [official documentation](https://github.com/joeedh/STRUCT/wiki) ).
 It is not suited for unstructed data (use JSON for that).
 NStructJS arose out of the following shortcomings of JSON: